Belfast & The Titanic Experience - 5 Days

 Disabled accessThe majority of our tours involve a certain amount of walking, including a short walk from the coach stop to the town, attraction or venue you're visiting.
 If you are bringing a wheelchair, please let us know at the time of booking so that appropriate arrangements can be made.

 Itinerary changesOccasionally, for operational reasons, we may have to change the order of the excursions on your holiday.
 The final day-by-day itinerary will be confirmed on your Final Travel Documents, which you will receive approximately three weeks prior to your departure.

-Giant's Causeway ExcursionYour optional excursion will include entry to the new visitor centre for the Giant's Causeway.
+Giant's Causeway ExcursionYour optional excursion will include entry to the visitor centre for the Giant's Causeway.
 You will also be given a free audio guide to take to the stones.
 The minibus to the stones is payable locally (approx. £2 return), or you can walk the mile or so along the cliff path.

 Image copyright© Titanic Belfast